shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. Verify that the cluster status is healthy.
 If you are seeing a message indicating that one of two cluster nodes is unclean, restart that node from the Azure portal.

-> **Result**: After you completed this exercise, you have configured clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment
+> **Result**: After you completed this exercise, you have configured clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment.

-## Exercise 4: Remove lab resources

-Duration: 10 minutes

-In this exercise, you will remove resources provisioned in this lab.

-#### Task 1: Open Cloud Shell

-1. At the top of the portal, click the **Cloud Shell** icon to open Cloud Shell pane and choose Bash as the shell.

-1. In the Cloud Shell pane, run the following command to set the value of the variable `RESOURCE_GROUP_PREFIX` to the prefix of the name of the resource group containing the resources you provisioned in this lab:

-    ```cli
-    RESOURCE_GROUP_PREFIX='az12003a-'
-    ```

-1. In the Cloud Shell pane, run the following command to list all resource groups you created in this lab:

-    ```cli
-    az group list --query "[?starts_with(name,'$RESOURCE_GROUP_PREFIX')]".name --output tsv
-    ```

-1. Verify that the output contains only the resource group you created in this lab.
-This resource group with all of their resources will be deleted in the next task.

-#### Task 2: Delete resource groups

-1. In the Cloud Shell pane, run the following command to delete the resource group and their resources.

-    ```cli
-    az group list --query "[?starts_with(name,'$RESOURCE_GROUP_PREFIX')]".name --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-1. Close the Cloud Shell pane.

-> **Result**: After you completed this exercise, you have removed the resources used in this lab.